openscope/openscope/documentation/airport-format.md

 # Airport format

-The airport JSON file must be in `assets/airports`; the filename should be `ICAO.json` where `ICAO` is the lowercase four-letter ICAO airport code, such as `ksfo` or `kmsp`.
+The airport JSON file must be in `assets/airports`; the filename should be `icao.json` where `icao` is the lowercase four-letter ICAO airport code, such as `ksfo` or `kmsp`.

 ```
 {
   "name": "Human-readable name of the airport",
   "level": "beginner, easy, medium, hard or expert",
-  "radio": "The name, used in radio communications",
+  "radio": {
+    "twr": "controller callsign for tower",
+    "app": "controller callsign for approach control",
+    "dep": "controller callsign for departure control"
+  },
-  "icao", "The uppercase ICAO airport code",
+  "icao": "KSFO",             // uppercase ICAO airport code
+  "iata": "SFO",              // uppercase IATA airport code
+  "magnetic_north": 13.7,     // magnetic declination, in degrees EAST!
+  "ctr_radius": 80,           // radius from 'position' that the airspace extends
+  "ctr_ceiling": 10000,       // elevation up to which the airspace extends
+  "initial_alt": 5000         // alt departures climb to if given "as-filed" clearance, but no "climb-via-sid" or altitude assignment
   "position", ["lat", "lon"]  // the latitude/longitude of the "center" of the airport; see comments below
+  "rr_radius_nm": 5,          // radius of range rings, nautical miles
+  "rr_center": ["lat", "lon"],// position where range rings are centered, nautical miles
+  "has_terrain": true,        // true/false for if has an associated GeoJSON terrain file in assets/airports/terrain
-  "wind": {     // wind is only used for score
+  "wind": {     // wind is used for score, and can affect aircraft's ground tracks if enabled in settings
     "angle": 0, // the heading, in degrees, that the wind is coming from
     "speed": 3  // the speed, in knots, of the wind
   },